haochen-rye/NeRV/README.md

 ```

 ## Contact
-If you have any questions, please feel free to email the authors.
+If you have any questions, please feel free to email the author at haochen.umd@gmail.com.